+Which is the best critical illness policy in India in 2019?
 Many of us have Term Life Insurance and Health Insurance.
 However, we never gave the importance to Critical Illness policies.
-Let us see the importance of having Critical Illness policy and analyze which is Best Critical illness policy in India 2018 with comparison table.
+Let us see the importance of having a Critical Illness policy and analyze which is Best Critical illness policy in India 2019 with comparison table.

 Why we need Critical Illness Policy?

 Your Life Insurance will come into picture when the insured die.
 Health insurance in other hand is “Indemnity” based insurance.
 This means the health insurance will indemnify the cost of hospitalization.
 Hence, health insurance will pay you the cost of hospitalization cost.

 However, in a case of critical illness policies, they are called “Fixed Benefit” plans.
 Assume you are diagnosed with Cancer, and then irrespective of the cost involved in treatment, an insurance company will pay you the lump sum.

 Due to diagnose of critical illness, you neither may die nor hospitalized but bedridden due to this critical illness.
 In such a situation, along with hospitalization, you have to bear your family obligations from your own pocket.

 Also, in a case of health insurance, the benefits are defined like room rent cap or ICU cap.
 However, in the case of critical illness insurance, an insurance company will just pay you the lump sum.

 The major critical illnesses are a heart attack, cancer or a stroke.
 Also, there are major chances that you survive after diagnosed with such critical illness.
 Hence, to compensate the work loss, financial burden of kids education and your financial commitments, you need a product which can compensate such losses.